hectorfa17/mental_health-data_analysis_project/README.md

 Data Analytics project about Mental Health at work.
 The project deep dives on attitudes from both Tech employers and employees towards mental health and mental health dissorders at work.

-The project consists of:
+The project consists of 3 parts:

-- Machine Learning applying 2 Logistic Regression models to predict whether an employee would sick for mental health help or not.
+1. Machine Learning applying 2 Logistic Regression models to predict whether an employee would sick for mental health help or not.
-- Hypothesis testing to find out whether the mean of age of people who seek for mental health help is similar or not.
+2. Hypothesis testing to find out whether the mean of age of people who seek for mental health help is similar or not.
-- Data Visualization with Tableau, where I propose and answer some questions interesting insights after a thorough data exploration process.
+3. Data Visualization with Tableau, where I propose and answer some questions interesting insights after a thorough data exploration process.

 ## Contents